Zapkid/DCentralLab-Selenium-Python-Demo/manual/transaction_tab_test_cases.md

 * Assert: A message or placeholder should inform the user to connect a wallet / that there are no transactions to display.

+## Test Case: Verify navigation to account page

+### Check navigation to account page

+* Act: Click on the account link button.
+* Assert: Should navigate to the account page.

 ## Test Case: Verify navigation to other tabs

 ### Check navigation to Current Balances & My Referrals tabs.

 * Act: Click on Current Balances / My Referrals tab.
 * Assert: Should display the Current Balances / My Referrals tabs UI.